Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 |Catlypso anchored off the marina, the channel in the background ||David, Michael and Veto|

 We then go to the bakery and get some bread rolls and walk back.
 We are on Catlypso by 1320.
 It is now much windier, 12 to 20 knots.
-We contact David on Leana who we see via AIS is heading here.
+We contact David on Leana who we see via AIS is heading here from up the river.
 We invite him over for sundowners.
 At 1600 Michael takes Veto to the beach again and at 1630 David comes over.
 We have a nice time and he leaves at 1830.
 We then have leftover chicken winglets

 The wind is still 12 to 20 knots, but the forecast is for it to drop during the night.
 We go to bed at 2130.